UWNetworksLab/libfte/README.md

 ### Our implementation

 * We use the [AT&T FST Format](http://www2.research.att.com/~fsmtools/fsm/man4/fsm.5.html) for our DFAs.
 This is because, at one point, a variant of the LibFTE library used OpenFST for DFA minimization.
-So, this format is no longer a requirement, however, I like the format and have stuck with it.
+So, this format is no longer a requirement, but we've stuck with it.
-* We use FFX [FFX1, FFX2] as our encryption scheme in step 2.
-This is used a variable-input length blockcipher to encrypt an n-bit string into another n-bit string.
+* We use FFX [FFX1, FFX2] as our encryption scheme.
+This is used as a variable-input length blockcipher to encrypt an n-bit string into another n-bit string.
-* We current perform ranking using the DFA representation of a language, as described in [FTE1].
 * We implement cycle walking for the "try again" loop in our FTE scheme.
 This is the strategy of iteratively applying encrypt to N (i.e. encrypt(...encrypt(N))) until we have a ciphertext that can be unranked.
-If one is using a randomized encryptionscheme, they may use rejction sampling.
+If one is using a randomized encryptionscheme, they may use rejction sampling as an alternative.
 * The Fte SetLanguages method requires four parameters: plaintext_dfa, plaintext_max_len, ciphertext_dfa, and ciphertext_max_len.
 This is for the sake of efficiency that we don't simply accept two regular expressions.
     * We use the DFA representaiton because the regular expression to DFA conversion process is something that can be performed offline.
 For situations where languages are often changing or many languages are required, it may be desirable to have an integrated regex to DFA process.
     * We require the plaintext_max_len and ciphertext_max_len for the sake of efficiency.
 We use a dynamic programming algorithm to compute values that speed up ranking for all values less than the max_lens specified.
-Withsevere performance penalties these parameters can be removed
+With severe performance penalties these parameters can be removed

 ### Notes

 * We require that |L(R_out)| > |L(R_in)|, otherwise encryption would not be injective.
 * We must choose an encryption scheme in step 2 that maximizes the probability that we produce a ciphertext that can be unranked into L(R_out).
-In most cases, this means the encryption scheme used hould have minimal (or no) ciphertext expansion.
+In most cases, this means the encryption scheme used would have minimal (or no) ciphertext expansion.
 * The (un)ranking aglorithms presented in [GS] are too slow.
-When implemented DFA-based ranking, one should use the algorithmic improvements presented in [FTE1, FTE2].
+When implementing DFA-based ranking, one should use the algorithmic improvements presented in [FTE1, FTE2].
-* In [FTE2] we also explore NFA-based ranking, deterministic and randomized encryption, and FFX for radicies other than 2.
-These features, and more, will appear in a future version of LibFTE.
+* In [FTE2] we also explore NFA-based ranking, deterministic and randomized encryption, FFX for radicies other than 2, and more.
+These features, will appear in a future version of LibFTE.

 References and Acknowledgements
 -------------------------------